tidymodels/hardhat/tests/testthat/_snaps/mold-formula.md

       mold(fac_1 ~ y, example_train)
     Condition
       Error in `get_all_predictors()`:
       !
-The following predictors were not found in `data`: 'y'.
+The following predictor was not found in `data`: "y".

 # cannot manually remove intercept in the formula itself